-The information-literate student appreciates literature and other creative expressions of information.
-Students will be able to both understand and enjoy creative works presented in all formats.
+The information-literate students will appreciate literature and other creative expressions of information.
+Students will be able both to understand and enjoy creative works presented in all formats.

-LA-05-05-02 - Checking Out Materials (Objective)
+LA-04-05-02 - Checking Out Materials (Objective)

 C-CS - Critical-Assessment at Content Standard